This Week's Finds in Mathematical Physics (1-50): May 8, 1993

-One can think of a TQFT as a framework in which a Wheeler-DeWitt-like equation governs the dynamics of a quantum field theory.
+One can think of a TQFT as a framework in which a Wheeler--DeWitt-like equation governs the dynamics of a quantum field theory.
 Experts may snicker here, but it is true, if not as enlightening as other things one can say.

 I won't bother to define TQFTs here, but I think Smolin put it very well when he said the idea of TQFTs really helped us break out of our traditional idea of fields as being something defined at every point of spacetime, wiggling around, and allowed us to see field theory from many new angles.
 For example, TQFTs let us wiggle out of the old conundrum of whether spacetime is continuous or discrete, because many TQFTs can be \emph{equivalently} described in either of two ways: via a continuum model of spacetime, or via a discrete one in which spacetime is given a ``simplicial structure,'' like a big tetrahedral tinkertoy lattice kind of thing.
 The latter idea appears to be due to Turaev and Viro, although certainly physicists have had similar ideas for years, going back to Ponzano and Regge, who worked on simplicial quantum gravity.